mudita/MuditaOS/doc/quickstart.md

 ```
 git clone --recurse-submodules git@github.com:mudita/MuditaOS.git
 ```
-if you didin't use `--recurse-submodules` or have to update submodules use:
+if you didn't use `--recurse-submodules` or have to update submodules use:
 ```
 git submodule update --init --recursive
 ```